 The tachometer will tell you.
 So, it’s giving the suggestion of the lower than eighty-six hundred rpm redline, reminding you for the first five hundred miles.

 At five hundred miles, that opens up.
 That is street driving you can use all the car.

 The dyno test for the LT6, it’s unique for the, call it more mainstream, high-volume OEM.
 Big exotics, they do it.

 The big three, the high volume, the typical American pony cars, it’s not done.
 It is a great quality gate.
 So instead of just idling the engine on a dyno, this is a full load, high-speed dyno test.

 It does start that break-in process.
 We get that kickstarted a little bit in a controlled setting where we can control the temperatures, the speed profile, and things like that.

-It’s a gentle send-off to start the break-in process, allows us to check the oil, check everything that everything’s good to go so the customer has a great experience in the ZO6.
+It’s a gentle send-off to start the break-in process, allows us to check the oil, and checks everything that everything’s good to go so the customer has a great experience in the ZO6.

-What type of oil is used in the ZO6, and what makes it so unique?
+What type of oil is used in the Corvette ZO6, and what makes it so unique?